epam/edp-nexus-operator/docs/api.md

         <td><b><a href="#nexusrepositoryspec">spec</a></b></td>
         <td>object</td>
         <td>
-          NexusRepositorySpec defines the desired state of NexusRepository.<br/>
+          NexusRepositorySpec defines the desired state of NexusRepository.
+It should contain only one format of repository - go, maven, npm, etc. and only one type - proxy, hosted or group.<br/>
         </td>
         <td>false</td>
       </tr><tr>